 PISTOL SIGHT INSTALLATION: Sight installation is an easy process with the correct tools and some mechanical knowledge.
 If you are not comfortable installing sights we recommend having a gunsmith do it.
-Installing the rear sight and front sight can be done with either a sight press (recommended) or with a small hammer and aluminum or brass punch.
+Listed above are 2 shops we recommend.
+Installing the rear sight and front sight (M&P) can be done with either a sight press or with a small hammer and aluminum or brass punch this is the recommended method.
 If using a hammer and punch we recommend placing the slide in a sturdy vise with padded jaws.
 Use the hammer and punch to remove the existing sight and then drift in the new sight.M&P pistols are designed to remove sight going from right to left and installed from left to right.
 Apply pressure only on the dovetail area of the sight.
 FP sights are designed to fit snug in the dovetail so that it doesn't move when shooting.
 In our experince it is not necessary to file the rear sight or front sight for installation, you may do so if you wish to make it easier to install.
 If you do so it will be at your own risk and should only be done very lightly.
 Once the sight is centered tighten the set screws.
 Blue loctite is recommended on these.
 When installing the front sight on Glock pistols, we recommend using red loctite on the front sight screw.
 All front and rear sights are designed to be installed with a snug fit in the dovetail with no fitting or filing required.
 Returns will not be authorized for sights that have been installed or filed.
 We cannot accept returns or exchanges for sights broken due to improper installation.

 PROCTOR Y NOTCH SIGHTS ARE DESIGNED FOR POA=POI